 - greater involvement in provision of Health Checks and their outcomes

 - support to improve mental health and wellbeing

 - expansion of digital healthcare and use of technology including automation

 - reducing waste and exploring alternative reimbursement and supply arrangements for medicines

 Integrated Care Systems (ICS) are due to be in place everywhere by April 2021.
-As they are to be central to delivery of the plan, there is a major influencing and leadership role for Local Pharmaceutical Committees (LPCs) by working with ICSs and CCGs to ensure that community pharmacy is firmly embedded and active within the Primary Care Networks.
+As they are to be central to delivery of the plan, there is a major influencing and leadership role for Local Pharmaceutical Committees (LPCs) by working with ICSs and CCGs to ensure that community pharmacy is firmly embedded, supported and active within the Primary Care Networks.

 It is now ten years since the Healthy Living Pharmacy initiative was developed in anticipation that community pharmacy could play a bigger and better role in improving the health and wellbeing of the communities we serve and support.
 It was predictable then that a supply-based contract could not be sustainable in the long term and a shift to a quality-led, service-based contract including pharmaceutical care, supply and prevention would come.
 Hence the then, and continued focus on organisational development.
-Let us not miss this opportunity to make it happen both for pharmacy and our local populations.
+Let us not miss this opportunity to make it happen both for pharmacy and the health of our local populations.